No Compromise On Kashmir, Nuclear Programme: Afridi - UrduPoint

 He was of the view that India could not withstand Kashmiris resolve and steadfastness, hence urging Kashmiris to remain vigilant and determined; and do not succumb to Indian propaganda, hybrid war and 5th generation war.

 He assured them that Pakistan was committed to support them.
-"We will become you vice and stand with you in all situations," he added.
+"We will become your voice and stand with you in all situations," he added.

 He said that India currently was facing isolation in the region and even the countries that were considered to be close to India have raised their concerns against its expansionist designs in the region.